 Much Appreciation and Gratitude!

+This is not for everyone.
 What matters is OOOOmmph....... are you the kind of personality that can take this on and make a go of it?
 Will you get on with the other people in the workshop and help when someone else needs a hand with a glue up?

 Do you have the kind of personality that is not easily defeated or deflated?
 It's not about qualifications or prior experience, it IS about attitude and personal qualities.
 Do you accept responsibility for your own mistakes or do you blame someone else?
 Can you deal with the uncertainty of designing something from within your own head?
-Are you Ok with some risks?
-Ok with that idea that may look great but may go wrong?
+Are you OK with some risks?
+OK with that idea that may look great but may go wrong?

 Bench rooms are open to students SEVEN DAYS A WEEK, early morning till late at night.
-There are restrictions, you have access out of hours as a privilage not a right; there are Health and Safety restrictions, but the aim is to enable you to access your bench when you want to work.
+There are restrictions, you have access out of hours as a privilege not a right; there are Health and Safety restrictions, but the aim is to enable you to access your bench when you want to work.
 We don't break the course into terms with long expensive gaps between.
 Take a break when you need it.
 Bench time is golden time you must practice, practice, practice, to become good.

 Our joy is dealing with demanding people wanting to squeeze the last drop of information out of their time here.
-Between six and eight full time students are here at any one time.
+Between eight and twelve full time students are here at any one time.
 You share the studios with two or three more experienced former students renting space here to build their businesses, and there are usually one or two people on short courses.
 This ensures that when you need attention, almost always you can get it on a one to one basis.
 You may have to wait a few minutes but "The Oracle" will get round to you.
 I regularly see Daren being pestered with questions during his lunch break and answering them calmly between mouthfuls of sandwich.